 Annapurna Siklis trekking - A journey of exploration through far-flung remote villages, picturesque terraced fields, forested ridge tops, stunning lakes, age-old temples, alpine pastures, and quaint rhododendron forests.
 Traversing through the less traversed routes will present you with spectacular close-up views of Mt.
 Fishtail and the Annapurna range.

-The Annapurna Siklis trekking takes you through the rough, wild and equally stunning Annapurna region.
-The Annapurna Siklis trek trails cuts and takes you through the south of the Annapurna II and Lamjung Himal massif, which comparatively greets less number of trekkers.
+Siklis trekking takes you through the rough, wild and equally stunning Annapurna region.
+The Annapurna Siklis trek trails cuts and takes you through the south of the Annapurna II and Lamjung Himal massif, which comparatively greets fewer trekkers.
 The entire Annapurna Siklis trek boasts amazing and stunning views of the majestic Himalayas.
 Similarly, the local and ethnic people that you will encounter on the way are going to hold a special place in your heart.

-The Annapurna Siklis trekking is a spectacular and fulfilling short trek as it traverses through a large variety and variation of terrain from low land villages and rich uphill mountainous terrains.
-These amazing trails will lead you up to Nepalese largest Gurung (Gurkha) village (3000m) as well as blooming and blossoming forests of Nepalese national flower, the rhododendron.
+Siklis hiking in Annapurna is a spectacular and fulfilling short trek as it traverses through a large variety and variation of terrain from low land villages and rich uphill mountainous terrains.
+These amazing trails will lead you up to the Nepalese largest Gurung (Gurkha) village (3000m) as well as the blooming and blossoming forests of the Nepalese national flower, the rhododendron.
 The historic hill trek to Siklis which is one of the early southern Gurung settlements and the second largest Gurung village still retains and has an aura of olden and golden times.

 Even in the present day, the Jhankri (shaman) and Lama (priest) play important roles in this Buddhist community when it comes to marriage, death and day-to-day lives.